top of page

 As the old Scottish saying goes: "There's no such thing as bad weather, only bad clothes!"

-You should take some time for Portree, it is an incredibly cute coastal village with nice pubs and a beautiful Scottish-Gaelic harbour.
-There is also a supermarket, which was even open on Sunday.
-To be on the safe side, you should check the opening hours online.
+You should take some time to visit Portree, as it is an incredibly charming coastal village with cosy pubs and a beautiful Scottish Gaelic harbour.
+There is also a supermarket there, which was even open on Sundays when I visited.
+To be on the safe side, you should research the opening times online yourself.

 Tip: I can recommend the Scottish speciality haggis.
-It consists of the stomach of a sheep, called "paunch", which is filled with heart, liver, lungs, kidney fat from the sheep, onions and oatmeal.
-To be honest, I had to get over myself a bit to eat it, but in the end it was very tasty :D
+It consists of the stomach of a sheep, the so-called ‘paunch’, which is filled with heart, liver, lungs, kidney fat, onions and oatmeal.
+To be honest, I had to get over myself a bit at first, but it was really tasty in the end. :D

 The rest of the day you follow the coastal path, enjoying the salty sea air and hopefully good weather.
 I spent the next night at Sligachan Campsite.
-However, there are other places along the coast that invite you to camp.
-So you can also shorten the stage.
+However, there are other places to camp along the coast, so you can shorten the stage if necessary.
 There is an inviting whisky bar near the campsite.
-The Sligachan Bridge is an old historic stone bridge built around 1820.
+The Sligachan Bridge, a historic stone bridge, was built around 1820 and is also worth a visit.

-Day 4: A thunderstorm surprised me during the night.
-I thought the world was coming to an end.
-But thanks to my extremely good tent and my good campsite, it was harmless in the end.
-So that it doesn't get dicey for you, as already mentioned, observe the correct behaviour during thunderstorms!
+Day 4: I was surprised by a thunderstorm during the night.
+It felt like the world was coming to an end.
+But thanks to my excellently equipped tent and the well-chosen campsite, it was harmless in the end.
+So that it doesn't get dicey for you, please remember, as already mentioned, to observe the correct behaviour during thunderstorms!

-In the morning, the air was cool and clean, ideal for the start of a walk.
-After the historic bridge, you follow the narrow path between the large hills, past the typical Scottish lochs, to Kilmarie.
-I ended my walking day near the coast.
+In the morning, the air was cool and fresh - ideal for the start of a hike.
+After the historic bridge, follow the narrow path between the large hills, past the typical Scottish lochs, to Kilmarie.
+I ended my hiking day near the coast.
+Shortly before Elgol, you pass the Camasunary Bothy camping hut.
+You can also use it as a covered shelter.

-Caution: Shortly before Elgol there is a rather dangerous spot known as the "Bad Step".
-However, I avoided the "Bad Step".
-When wet, this place is very dangerous (danger of falling).
-If you want to avoid the "Bad Step", just follow my hiking route.
-I have linked a video of the "Bad Step" in the article below!
+Caution: Shortly before Elgol, there is a dangerous spot known as the ‘Bad Step’.
+However, I bypassed the ‘Bad Step’.
+In wet conditions, this passage is very dangerous as there is a risk of falling.
+If you want to avoid the ‘Bad Step’, simply follow my hiking route.
+I have linked a video of the ‘Bad Step’ below!

-Tip: Especially before Elgol, there are several route options along the coast.
-I chose the easiest one for my tour!
-There are also numerous hill and mountain hikes that are worthwhile.
+Tip: There are several variants along the coast, especially before Elgol.
+I opted for the easiest one on my tour!
+However, there are also numerous worthwhile hill and mountain hikes in the area.

-There were also a striking number of birds, animals and plants in the surrounding area.
-I then used the rest of the evening for nature observations of all kinds.
-In.
-In summer, there is hardly any complete darkness in the far north of Scotland.
-A last beautiful evening in the great outdoors came to an end!
+There were also many birds, animals and plants to discover in the area.
+I spent the rest of the evening observing nature of all kinds.
+In summer, there is almost never complete darkness in the far north of Scotland.
+So a last wonderful evening in the great outdoors came to an end!

 Broadford is the second largest town on the Isle of Skye and the end point of the Skye Trail.
-There are some nice restaurants, many B & Bs, a hostel, a few hotels, a bank, a pharmacy and a Coop grocery shop.
-From there you can catch the Citylink bus to Inverness, Glasgow or Edinburgh.
+Here you will find some nice restaurants, numerous B&Bs, a hostel, a few hotels, a bank, a pharmacy and a Coop grocery shop.
+From Broadford, you can take the Citylink bus back to Inverness, Glasgow or Edinburgh.

-The Skye Trail is quite challenging in bad weather.
+The Isle of Skye Trail is quite challenging in bad weather.
 The fog can be extremely thick and it can rain an incredible amount.
 Good equipment is a prerequisite for this tour.

 Wetness: If there is a lot of wetness, the tent site should be well chosen to escape the wetness of the ground.
 I would recommend an additional ultralight groundsheet.